Rings of Saturn: Observation

-Physical characteristics
+General characteristics

 Simulated image using color to present radio-occultation-derived particle size data.
 The attenuation of 0.94-, 3.6-, and 13-cm signals sent by Cassini through the rings to Earth shows abundance of particles of sizes similar to or larger than those wavelengths.
 Purple (B, inner A Ring) means few particles are < 5 cm (all signals similarly attenuated).
 Green and blue (C, outer A Ring) mean particles < 5 cm and < 1 cm, respectively, are common.
 White areas (B Ring) are too dense to transmit adequate signal.
 Other evidence shows rings A to C have a broad range of particle sizes, up to m across.

-The dense main rings extend from 7,000 km to 80,000 km away from Saturn's equator, whose radius is 60,300 km (see Major subdivisions).
+The dense main rings extend from 7,000 km to 80,000 km away from Saturn's equator, whose radius is 60,300 km (see below).
 With an estimated local thickness of as little as 10 meters (32' 10") and as much as 1 km (1093 yards), they are composed of 99.9% pure water ice with a smattering of impurities that may include tholins or silicates.
 The main rings are primarily composed of particles smaller than 10 m.

 Cassini directly measured the mass of the ring system via their gravitational effect during its final set of orbits that passed between the rings and the cloud tops, yielding a value of 1.54 (± 0.49) × 10^{19} kg, or 0.41 ± 0.13 Mimas masses.
 This is around two-thirds the mass of the Earth's entire Antarctic ice sheet, spread across a surface area 80 times larger than that of Earth.
 The estimate is close to the value of 0.40 Mimas masses derived from Cassini observations of density waves in the A, B and C rings.
 It is a small fraction of the total mass of Saturn (about 0.25 ppb).
 Earlier Voyager observations of density waves in the A and B rings and an optical depth profile had yielded a mass of about 0.75 Mimas masses, with later observations and computer modeling suggesting that was an underestimate.